socketio/socket.io-client-swift/README.md

 5. `emitWithAck(event:String, _ items:AnyObject...) -> (timeout:UInt64, callback:(NSArray?) -> Void) -> Void` - Sends a message that requests an acknowledgement from the server.
 Returns a function which you can use to add a handler.
 See example.
 Note: The message is not sent until you call the returned function.
 6. `emitWithAck(event:String, withItems items:[AnyObject]) -> (UInt64, (NSArray?) -> Void) -> Void` - `emitWithAck` for Objective-C. Note: The message is not sent until you call the returned function.
 7. `connect()` - Establishes a connection to the server.
 A "connect" event is fired upon successful connection.
+8. `connect(#timeoutAfter:Int, withTimeoutHandler handler:(() -> Void)?)` - Connect to the server.
+If it isn't connect after timeoutAfter seconds, the handler is called.
-8. `close(#fast:Bool)` - Closes the socket.
+9. `close(#fast:Bool)` - Closes the socket.
 Once a socket is closed it should not be reopened.
 Pass true to fast if you're closing from a background task.
-9. `reconnect()` - Causes the client to reconnect to the server.
+10. `reconnect()` - Causes the client to reconnect to the server.

 Client Events
 ------